TienBui1611/Nutrition-Analysis-App/README.md

 # Nutrition-Analysis-App
-A Python nutrition analysis project
+A modular GUI-based nutrition insights tool built by Python for food data exploration and comparison.